jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 Now, any R-density (that is, any $q(T)$) which minimises this KL divergence, must be a good approximation of our true posterior.
 The only problem is that we don’t know the true posterior (that’s the thing we’re trying to work out in the first place), and so can’t simply guess a $q(T)$ to see if it minimises the KL Divergence, because we don't know what we're comparing it to.

-To get around this, we’ll rewrite the true posterior $P(T|S)$ using some pretty basic probability theory identities:
+To get around this, we’ll rewrite the true posterior

+$$P(T|S)$$

+using some pretty basic probability theory identities:

 $$P\left( T \middle| S \right) = \frac{P\left( S \middle| T \right)P\left( T \right)}{P\left( S \right)}$$